Nexmo/verify-android-sdk/VerifySample/The Verify SDK Sample App.md

 To run this sample App:

-1.Setup your mobile device to work with Android Studio: https://developer.android.com/tools/building/building-studio.html#RunningOnDeviceStudio.
+1. Setup your mobile device to work with Android Studio: https://developer.android.com/tools/building/building-studio.html#RunningOnDeviceStudio.
-2.Click *Run* > *Run*, then select your mobile device.
+2. Click *Run* > *Run*, then select your mobile device.
-3.Follow the instructions in the App.
+3. Follow the instructions in the App.